How to Make a Bar Exam Study Schedule

 Having a daily routine is crucial to succeeding on the bar exam.
 You need to put in the time, but you don’t need to (and shouldn’t aim to!) study 14 hours a day!
 If you are not working, it is a good idea to make bar exam studying your full-time job.
 If you are working or have other substantial obligations, you will have to find as much time as you can on weeknights and weekends.

-Generally speaking, there are three things you need to do to do well on the bar exam.
+Generally speaking, there are three things you need to do in order to do well on the bar exam.
 You should keep this in mind when creating your daily schedule:

 - First you need to understand the substantive law.
 If you do not understand how it works, it will be very hard to memorize it and apply it.
 Students gain understanding through private tutoring, commercial courses where the law is explained, or sometimes by just going through outlines slowly!

 - Next, you need to memorize the substantive law.
 It is not enough to “get how it works when you see it.”
 You need to know it WELL!.
 The best way to do this is to use an active review process (quizzing yourself by covering up the material and trying to rewrite it, for example.
 Or making diagrams, charts, concept maps, mnemonics.)
 Do this week by week!
 Do not put memorization off to the end!

 - Third, you need to apply the law.
 This means doing practice multiple choice questions and essay questions.
 Focus more on quality when you answer questions, rather than quantity (to see what I mean, read this post: A step-by-step guide to improving your multiple-choice score.)